scrptktty/git-collaboration-readme-v-000/README.md

 `new-feature-file` and added `new-feature` but `git` doesn't know if your intent was to add another similarly named file and delete a file **OR** to rename a file.
-To tell `git` that your want to bring changes in for `-a`ll currently tracked files, effectivecly to perform a rename, we add `-a`.
+To tell `git` that your want to bring changes in for `-a`ll currently tracked files, effectively to perform a rename, we add `-a`.

 Let's look at our timeline now.